washingtonpost/aws-tagger/README.md

 ```

 ### Tag multiple resources from a CSV file
 AWS Tagger can also take input from a CSV file.
-The column names of the CSV file are the tag keys and the colume values are the tag values.
+The column names of the CSV file are the tag keys and the column values are the tag values.
 The resource id must be in a column called Id.
 To switch between regions, you can add a Region column with the standard AWS regions names like us-east-1.
 If the Region column is missing it assumes that the region is the same as the AWS credentials.
 ```
 echo 'Id,Region,App' > my-resources.csv